Priest stabbed at Saint Joseph's Oratory says he looks forward to returning to work

 Grou said he was thankful to all those who rushed to his aid and those who supported him.

-“I want to say a great word of thanks for all the people who have expressed their concerns for me in the last few hours, and the people who have expressed their prayers for me also," he said.
+“I want to say a great word of thanks for all the people who have expressed their concerns for me in the last few hours, and the people who have expressed their prayers for me also," he said upon his release.

-Later in the morning Catholic institutions throughout the province, including the Oratory, said that Father Grou was not seriously injured.
-His injuries are slash wounds to his belly.

 "Everybody working here at the Oratory and most of our pilgrims are shocked and very, very sad.
 As we speak there is mass going on in the Basilica of the Oratory and I'm sure everyone is praying for him," said Oratory spokesperson Celine Barbeau.